Customer Health Score

 What is Customer Health Score

-A Customer Health Score is a single, calculated number that reflects a customer’s health across multiple dimensions.
-By monitoring Customer Health Scores, you can detect early signals of increased friction or declining customer engagement.
-You can also identify highly engaged and loyal clients, who would make excellent advocates.
+A Customer Health Score is a single, calculated number that reflects a customer's health across multiple dimensions.
+By monitoring Customer Health Scores, you can detect early signals of increased friction or declining customer engagement, and identify highly engaged clients who would make excellent advocates.

 Customer Health Score Formula